v3rslu1s/Applied-Datascience/README.md

 Our research is about using machine learning techniques to classify feature patients based on the previous classification of the LUMC physicians.

+Research question:
+> **To what extend and in what way, can different (unsupervised) data science techniques be used on kinematic recordings to contribute to a more valid and more reliable diagnosis, made by a doctor, on shoulder disability.**

 # 1.1 Previous groups
 The previous research group that took an interest in this subject has done allot of work to get us started quickly. [https://github.com/Lukelumia/Applied-Data-Science].
 They mainly did research to determent what type of machine learning model would fit the dataset produced by the LUMC the best.
 They created a way to visualize the data and figure out what parts of the exercise are possibly leading to worse classification of the data.
 They also created an approach to increase the dataset.

 After reading their full reports the 19/20 project group had some doubts about certain assumptions the group made.
 Based on this information we contacted the LUMC for clarification.
 This led to the LUMC sharing more labels on our dataset in order to take the doubts / possible assumptions from the previous group away.

 # 1.2 Project Management
 For our research we had to use SCRUMM.
 This approach is not commonly used for research projects.
 However in our project group it worked good.
 After a few weeks reading / understanding the work of the previous group we were able sub questions (issues) building up to a main question.
 Each issue was built upon multiple tasks that were shared over the project group.
 All of this was implemented in Azure Dev Ops.

 # 2. Data-set
 Physicians requested patients back in 4 groups.